affinitydb/doc/javascript.md

  * representation of urls:
    to create a `VT_URL` (as opposed to a `VT_STRING`), use the connection's `makeUrl` method;
    `PIN.get` always returns an internal `Url` object
- * compatibility with non-js ChaosDB applications: some applications, especially those designed natively in javascript, may not care about certain details such as the ideal (most compact, or most exact) representation of numeric values, but other applications may; in order to support a healthy coexistence, our javascript client library preserves the originally stored value types; in the future, more control may be provided
+ * compatibility with non-js Affinity applications: some applications, especially those designed natively in javascript, may not care about certain details such as the ideal (most compact, or most exact) representation of numeric values, but other applications may; in order to support a healthy coexistence, our javascript client library preserves the originally stored value types; in the future, more control may be provided

 ####About Transaction Control with Object-friendly Access
-At the level of the ChaosDB kernel, presently, every protobuf stream is associated with a topmost transaction.
+At the level of the Affinity kernel, presently, every protobuf stream is associated with a topmost transaction.
 That allows the client library to use transactions without `keepalive`.
 Within the protobuf context, transaction control is specified via the connection's methods: `startTx`, `commitTx`, `rollbackTx`.
 In the future,